 Tax fraud or evasion charges can put a long-term strain on your financial record.
 From renting a new apartment to trying to buy a home, these types of charges can hold you back.

 Precaution to avoid an audit

-Please note tax audit can happen when you claim tax credits and deductions that are questionable.
+Please note tax audits can happen when you claim tax credits and deductions that are questionable.

 With the latest Trump tax cuts, most individuals are better off applying for standard deduction rather than itemizing their deductions.

 Unless you’re too certain that you will get more deduction by itemizing genuine claims you should straight away go for standard deduction route and save yourself some future headaches.

 To be on the absolute safer side, do your taxes by an expert

 First and foremost, you should understand that roughly 1% of taxpayers will face an audit from the IRS each year.
 Individuals in higher tax brackets tend to have a greater chance of being audited.

 Nevertheless, the risks are still pretty low.
 With this in mind, you shouldn’t allow an audit to delay your taxes.
 Get your return submitted on time to ensure that you do not face any hefty penalties.

 If you do happen to get audited, you can deal with it in the future.